ImAbdullahJan/kickback-checkin/README.md

 # kickback-auto-checkin

-This repo is part of Gitcoin's Global Communities hackathon and represents a suggestion for Kickback.events to allow auto-checkin at the events venue.
+This repo is part of Gitcoin's Global Communities hackathon and represents a suggestion for kickback.events to allow auto-checkin at the events venue.

 # Problem
-Currently, organizers of kickback events need to manually update the attendance after the event.
+Labor intensive making Kickback unsuitable for large event where check-in is not strict.
+Prone to check-in error by organisers.

 # Solution
 Add WalletConnect support on the website for RSVP and also for the check-in.